 - Panelized fabrication.
 By using a panelized construction system we can build most of each home in a climate controlled environment that is optimized for safety and efficiency.
 We reduce exposure to weather to a single build day and virtually eliminate the threat of onsite theft and construction waste.
 Panelized construction also lets us make much more accurate cost estimates and eliminates the need for dangerous scaffolding onsite.

 - Continuous Incremental Improvement – Throughout our company people work in small teams that have direct control over what they are doing and are encouraged to find better ways of working by eliminating waste (i.e. the tedious stuff that no one wants to do anyway).
-Ideas that cost little or nothing to try out will always be tested regardless of where they come from and annual bonuses are given on a team basis for any improvement that has a material impact on the way we operate.
+Ideas that cost little or nothing to try out will always be tested regardless of where they come.

 Market and Affordability Targets